PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/XAI2.md

 ## Learning Objectives:

-- [ ] Apply PDPs to the BikeRentalsDataset to undestand what drives bike rentals
+- [ ] Apply PDPs to the BikeRentalsDataset to understand what drives bike rentals
 - [ ] Apply LIME to the mnist dataset for explaining image classification
 - [ ] Investigate the applicability of these methods to the creative brief.